Destination Trails

 Vance Tract

 This is a great short hike that consists of two loops.
-The north loop goes through pine plantation forest, and the south loop goes along both cedar and Carolinian forests.
-There is a narrow path through the wetlands that connect both loops, but it’s often flooded by water at two spots, so be prepared to jump along tree branches to cross.
+The north loop goes through pine plantation forest, and the south loop goes along both cedar and mixed pine forests.
+There is a narrow path through the wetlands that connect both loops, but it’s often flooded by water at two spots during the spring and summer, so be prepared to jump along tree branches to cross.

 Fletcher Creek Ecological Preserve